The Very Hungry Caterpillar (1969)

-The Very Hungry Caterpillar might be 50 years old now, but Eric Carle’s celebrated classic is as fresh and the illustrations as vivid as ever.
+The Very Hungry Caterpillar might be over 50 years old now, but Eric Carle’s celebrated classic is as fresh and the illustrations as vivid as ever.
 Pick up this timeless board book and little readers can follow our favourite caterpillar as he goes on his epic food journey, complete with fun finger holes to make the tale interactive!

 Eric Carle's distinctive textured collage-style drawings are instantly recognisable, and helped make Brown Bear, Brown Bear, What Do You See? so loved by children when it was first published in 1967.
-Written by much-loved children’s author Bill Martin Jr, this gently rhythmic book is a great way to introduce very young children to colours and the interactive flaps will encourage little fingers to explore the bright, bold animal illustrations.
+Written by much-loved children’s author Bill Martin Jr, this gently rhythmic book is a great way to introduce very young children to colours, and the interactive flaps will encourage little fingers to explore the bright, bold animal illustrations.

 In this clever story, a bad-tempered ladybird meets his match when he comes face-to-tail with the wrong end of a blue whale – but not before he has spent hours challenging other insects, birds and mammals of varying sizes.
 As the ladybird squares up to these bigger animals, the illustrated pages change to demonstrate the differences in size.
 The sun’s journey is also charted, making this a great visual aid for showing children how time passes, as well as introducing the concepts of big and little.

 A great book for sharing with young children who are just learning to talk, Eric Carle’s Book of Many Things features many of Eric Carle’s iconic characters, all drawn in his trademark bold and colourful style.
-From food, clothes and plants to animals, insects and even feelings, this book explores the sounds and meanings of over 200 words with the help of The Very Hungry Caterpillar and lots of his friends.
+From food, clothes, and plants to animals, insects, and even feelings, this book explores the sounds and meanings of over 200 words with the help of The Very Hungry Caterpillar and lots of his friends.